 In 1926, Lebanese actress/dancer Badia Masabny opened a nightclub in Cairo modeled after European cabarets.
 Casino Badia featured a varied program of Eastern and Western entertainment—comedians, singers, musicians and dancers—appealing to both Middle Eastern and European audiences.

 It was here and at similar night spots in Algiers, Beirut and Cairo that raqs sharqi developed into the sophisticated and refined art form of today, distinguished from its predecessor, baladi, by a greater use of stage space, a larger movement vocabulary, use of veils, a Hollywood-inspired two-piece sequined costume, and such balletic influences as more expressive use of the arms, the introduction of choreography and a more elevated carriage often on the balls of the feet.

 Egyptian dancers wear the bedlah style costume which includes a fitted top or bra (usually with a fringe of beads or coins), a fitted hip belt (again with a fringe of beads or coins), and a skirt or harem pants.
 The bra and belt may be richly decorated with beads, sequins, braid and embroidery.
 The belt may be a separate piece, or sewn into a skirt.

 Since the 1950s, it has been illegal in Egypt for belly dancers to perform publicly with their midriff uncovered or to display excessive skin.
-It is therefore becoming more common to wear a long, figure-hugging lycra one-piece gown with strategically placed cut-outs filled in with sheer, flesh-coloured fabric.
+It is therefore becoming more common to wear a long, figure-hugging Lycra one-piece gown with strategically placed cut-outs filled in with sheer, flesh-colored fabric.